Chapter 3 Availability and uniqueness

 Data in long form is in general much harder to check and process for statistical purpose than data in wide format, where each variable is stored in a separate column.
 The reason is that in long format relations between different variables are spread out across records, and those records are not necessarily ordered in any particular way prior to processing.
 This makes interpretation of validation fails intrinsically harder for long-form data than for wide-form data.

-data set has a particularly nasty structure.
+The samplonomy data set has a particularly nasty structure.
 It contains both

 annual and quarterly time series for GDP, Import, Export and the Balance of